abakkari/RestaurantService/README.md

 ### Starting the Application
 The application will start on http://localhost:8080.

+### Postman collection
+You can use postman collection to test the application

 ### Swagger UI Documentation
 The Swagger UI documentation is available at http://localhost:8080/swagger-ui.html.